EminImanverdiev/EminImanverdiev/README.md

  - 🌱 I’m currently learning **C#,Docker,Best practices and clean coding.**

- - 👯 I’m looking to collaborate on **E-Commerce,CRM system and MVC project**
+ - 👯 I’m looking to collaborate on **E-Commerce,CRM system and API project**

  - 📫 How to reach me **emin.imanverdievv@gmail.com**